-No wonder Cafe Rio Dressing is so popular—this creamy cilantro-lime dressing is hard to beat!
-My flavor-packed copycat is simple to make—just blend and go!
+No wonder Cafe Rio Salad Dressing is so popular.
+This creamy cilantro-lime dressing is hard to beat!
+My flavor-packed copycat is simple to make.
+Just blend and go!

 Cafe Rio Dressing in the jar

-Cafe Rio is a casual restaurant chain that started in Salt Lake City and now spans the U.S. It’s known for sweet pork, saucy black beans, and that creamy cilantro ranch dressing.
-My go-to order is all of that piled over lettuce with tons of dressing—it’s unbeatable!
-(Think Chipotle, but with a twist.)
+If you live in Utah, there’s a really good chance you’ve tried Cafe Rio at least once.
+It’s basically a local legend.
+The chain started in Salt Lake City and has spread all over the U.S., but for me, it’ll always feel like home.
+I grew up eating it and loving every bite.
+It’s known for sweet pork, saucy black beans, and that creamy cilantro ranch dressing that somehow makes everything better.
+My go-to order is all of that piled over lettuce with tons of dressing, no holding back.
+It’s unbeatable.
+Think Chipotle, but with a twist.

-As far as I know, you can’t buy their dressing anywhere, so I made my own.
-This version gets a big thumbs up from my kids, my husband, and pretty much anyone who tries it—they all say it tastes just like the original!
+As far as I know, you can’t buy their dressing anywhere, so I finally made my own.
+This version gets a big thumbs up from my kids, my husband, and pretty much anyone who tries it.
+They all say it tastes just like the original.

 Quick Tip